tectek-solutions/datacup2024/README.md

-# datacup2024
+# DataCup 2024
-The DataCup 2024 is a jam around problem in Reunion Island with data.
+DataCup 2024 is a data-focused hackathon in Réunion Island, centered around solving real-world problems.